mar10/wunderbaum/docs/tutorial/tutorial_initialize.md

 </dd>
 <dt>types</dt>
 <dd>
-    Define shared attributes for multiple nodes of the same type.
+    Define shared attributes for multiple nodes of the same `node.type`.
     This allows for more compact data models.
     Type definitions can be passed as tree option, or be part of a `source` response.